H-1B Support Letter

 Dear U.S. Citizenship and Immigration Services,

-I am writing in support of Boston University’s School of Engineering H-1B petition for Elon Musk to serve as a Postdoctoral Associate in the Department of Electrical and Computer Engineering.
+I am writing in support of Boston University’s School of Engineering H-1B petition for Thomas Edison to serve as a Postdoctoral Associate in the Department of Electrical and Computer Engineering.

 Boston University is an internationally recognized institution of higher education and one of the largest independent universities in the United States.
-Founded in 1869, Boston University is considered to be one of the nation’s premier research institutions and teaching hospitals, with nearly 10,000 faculty, researchers and staff across seventeen schools and colleges.
-Boston University’s Department of Electrical & Computer Engineering (ECE) is ranked among the top 20 private engineering schools.
-The department is built on renowned faculty, groundbreaking interdisciplinary research, and a shared determination to prepare students for success in competitive fields with skills to solve societal challenges.
+Founded in 1869, Boston University is a dynamic university with extraordinary teaching and groundbreaking research, enrolling over 37,000 students from all 50 states and 140 countries and employing more than 10,000 faculty, researchers and staff across seventeen schools and colleges.
+Boston University’s College of Engineering has created a strategy that seeks to capitalize on, and accelerate a transformative approach to engineering innovation and education.
+The Department of Electrical & Computer Engineering (ECE) is ranked among the top 20 private engineering schools and is built on renowned faculty, groundbreaking interdisciplinary research, and a shared determination to prepare students for success in competitive fields with skills to solve societal challenges.
 Our faculty and students are working on projects to improve disease diagnosis, solar panel efficiency, internet performance, medical imaging, and more.

-The Department of Electrical and Computer Engineering wishes to temporarily employ Elon Musk in the specialty occupation of Postdoctoral Associate.
+The Department of Electrical and Computer Engineering wishes to temporarily employ Thomas Edison in the specialty occupation of Postdoctoral Associate.
 The minimum requirement for this position is a PhD or the equivalent in electrical or computer engineering.
-In this position, Dr. Musk, will perform research involving the modification of computer codes, the development of new codes and/or utilization of existing software to develop a multi-scale concurrent computing environment for the characterization of the dynamic response of Read and Write elements in a magnetic field.
+Degrees in these areas are needed to ensure an in-depth understanding and knowledge to perform research involving the modification and development of codes.
+In this position, Dr. Edison will be expected to perform create new and/or utilize existing software to develop a multi-scale concurrent computing environment for the characterization of the dynamic response of Read and Write elements in a magnetic field.
 His research will be conducted under the direct supervision of Professor Enrico Bellotti, a BU faculty member in the department.

-Elon Musk is eminently qualified for the position based on his education and professional experience.
-He earned a Ph.D. degree in Computer Engineering from Stanford University in May 2017, where his/her research throughout the program specialized in magnetic sensors.
-In addition, Dr. Musk has a Master of Science degree in Electrical Engineering and so he certainly has some experience relevant to this position.
+Dr. Thomas Edison is eminently qualified for the position based on his education and professional experience.
+He earned a Ph.D. degree in Computer Engineering from Stanford University in May 2017, where his research throughout the program specialized in magnetic sensors.
+In addition, Dr. Edison has a Master of Science degree in Electrical Engineering from the same institution.
+Through his education and prior research experience, Dr. Edison has a strong research portfolio, including several publications, one of which is in a leading field which are relevant to his research at Boston University.
+We are confident that Dr. Edison meets the requirements for this position and will contribute to the departments groundbreaking research program.

 Thank you for your consideration.